bonesclarke/Battle_of_the_Climbs/README.md

-# Coursera_Capstone
-Battle of the Climbs
+# Battle of the Climbs
-Coursera Capstone Project

-This git repository is for my Coursera Capstone Project
+This git repository is for my Battle of the Climbs Coursera Capstone Project